Short Term Investment Fund

 The Fund seeks to earn additional income by lending a portion of its portfolio securities to brokers, dealers and other financial institutions.
 The loans are secured at all times by cash and liquid high-grade debt obligations.
 As with any extension of credit, there are risks of delay in recovery and in some cases even loss of rights in the collateral should the borrower fail financially.
 In addition, losses could result from the reinvestment of the cash collateral received on loaned securities.

-All expenses of STIF are deducted from STIF’s net asset value.
-The expenses include investment management fees, operating expenses, bank custodial fees and miscellaneous fund administration expenses.
-The expenses are paid by STIF and are reflected in the unit price calculated for the Fund.
+All expenses of the Fund are deducted from the Fund’s net asset value.
+The expenses include investment management fees, operating expenses, bank custodial fees and miscellaneous Fund administration expenses.
+These expenses are paid directly by STIF, and are reflected in the unit price calculated for the Fund.
 The unit price is multiplied by the number of units held in each client’s account to determine the total value of the client’s holdings in the Fund.
-For 2019, STIF’s expenses were equal to 0.33% of the Fund’s total assets.
+For 2020, STIF’s expenses were 0.32% of the fund’s total assets.